Salary increase letter – free template and top tips from HR company founder

 Writing a salary increase letter – don'ts

 - Don’t write generic letters: your letter should have a strong impact and be tailored to each employee.
-Don’t just send off a template, make sure you personalise your template as well.
+Don’t just send off an HR template, make sure you personalise your template as well.

 - Don’t compare employees: don’t put your team members head-to-head.
 Make no mention of someone else’s performance in your letter.
 Just focus on the employee you’re writing a letter to and don’t breach confidentiality.